emcdona1/field_classification/README.md

 The code here creates and tests a CNN model using Tensorflow and Keras that takes images of two morphologically similar plant families (Lycopodieaceae and Selaginellaceae) and trains the model to identify which is which.

 ---
+# Folder Descriptions

+### archive

+This folder holds the files to build a model using the data from images stored in pickle files.
+As of August 27, 2019, it is an older model and would have to be updated to match **build_model_k_fold_cv.py** if you would like to use it.
+This folder contains 3 files:
+* build_model.py
+* input_data.py
+* input_data_split.py

+Input_data and input_data_split are very similar except that input_data_split exports a pickle file for the features, labels, and image names for training and testing respectively (so a total of 6 pickle files).
+Input_data.py on the other hand does NOT export separate pickle files for testing and would have to be divided in the build_model file.
+Currently build_model.py is not written to take in pickle files for both testing and training.

 # File Descriptions
 * **build_model.py:** opens data from pickle files, builds model architecture, and trains model.
 Where most of the change are made